ossia/score-docs/docs/reference-manual/references/protocols.md

 *score* uses [FFMPEG](https://ffmpeg.org/) for its video needs.

 It should support most codecs and formats listed [at this page](https://ffmpeg.org/general.html#Video-Codecs).
+In particular, H.264, H.265, Apple ProRes, etc. should be supported.

-The exception is the [HAP codecs](https://hap.video): for maximum performance, decoding is done by *score* (which allows doing it on the graphics card, while FFMPEG's HAP decoding happens on the CPU which defeats the point of the codec).
+[HAP codecs](https://hap.video) are handled in a different way: for maximum performance, decoding is done by *score* (which allows doing it on the graphics card, while FFMPEG's HAP decoding happens on the CPU which defeats the point of the codec).

 See the [video process documentation]({{ site.baseurl }}/processes/video.html) for more information.

+## Hardware decoding
+*score* can use OS video decoding APIs through FFMPEG.
+This allows for instance to decode H264 video on a Raspberry Pi 4 and apply live effects on it with only 15% CPU usage.

+Supported APIs are:

+* DXVA2 / D3D11 on Window.
+* VideoToolbox on macOS.
+* V4L2-M2M on Raspberry Pi and embedded.

+If one builds *score* from source with a custom FFMPEG version, it is also possible to have CUDA and QuickSync support.

+## Hardware rendering
+*score* will try to render some common video texture formats on the GPU with shaders instead of converting them to RGB on the CPU, for maximum performance.
+Make sure that your video frames are in one of these pixel formats: if so, decoding won't take CPU time.

+- RGB, RGBA, ARGB, ABGR and any variation thereof, planar or packed, 8 bits (int) or 32 bits (float)
+- YUV420P, YUV422P
+- NV12
+- YUYV422, UYVY422
+- HAP, HAP-Q, HAP-M

 # Image file formats